ArthasMenethil-A/Delta-Parallel-Robot-Obstacle-Avoidance/README.md

 Of course, these two classes can include the same objects, for example if a test tube is not the target of the pick-and-place operation, then it's an obstacle.
 But we'll go into more detail later on.
 The main contenders for Object Detection are:

+- Open-CV: Classic Edge Detection
-- Open-CV
+- Yolo-V5: Ultralytics
-- Yolo-V5 Ultralytics
+- Yolo-V8: Ultralytics
+- Mask RCNN: Object Segmentation, Detection
+- U-Net: Object Segmentation, Detection

 ### 1.2 - Grasping, Moving, and Calibration